-We Tasted 5 Chain Restaurants' Burgers, and This Is the Best One
+We Tasted 5 Chain Restaurant Burgers & This Is the Best

 My standards for how a burger should taste are (and have always remained) high.
 Growing up with a father whose grilling skills were, in my opinion, unmatched, and an aunt who owned one of the best burger joints in New Jersey, it's easy to understand why.
 Some may call my expectations snobbish; I prefer "selective," because the truth of the matter is, not all burgers are created equally.
 This is especially true for chain restaurant burgers that each have their own unique spin on the classic burger.